Share

 Dietary Sources of Vitamin A

-Vitamin A truly is an architect in the mouth – guiding development, maintaining structural integrity, and supporting immune defenses.
-If there’s one fat-soluble vitamin to focus on for growing children (and for pregnant moms), vitamin A is a strong contender.
-Of course, it does its best work in tandem with vitamins D and K2, but it all starts with A laying down the plans.
-To leverage vitamin A for your family’s dental health, consider incorporating liver into your meals (even a small amount, hidden in a sauce or meatball, can provide a huge boost), using butter or ghee generously, and including egg yolks regularly.
-For those who can’t stomach liver or eat enough of these foods, desiccated liver supplement, like ToothKare by KareFor, can be very helpful!
+To leverage vitamin A for your family's dental health, consider incorporating liver into your meals, using butter or ghee generously, and including egg yolks regularly.
+For those who can't stomach liver or eat enough of these foods, a desiccated liver supplement like ToothKare by KareFor can be very helpful.

-KareFor’s own ToothKare formula harnesses the power of real-food vitamin A by including grass-fed liver extract – a convenient way to get this “tooth-building” vitamin without having to fry up liver for dinner every week.
+KareFor's own ToothKare formula harnesses the power of real-food vitamin A by including grass-fed liver extract – a convenient way to get this tooth-building vitamin without having to fry up liver for dinner every week.